 For example, the breakdown turns every goal into a specific set of deliverables and sub-deliverables that help keep each employee on task.
 Additionally, these breakdowns are represented in a visual structure.
 In addition to helping you reach the visual learners in your organization, such a visual breakdown helps everyone ensure they are on the right track with a single glance, which is key for productivity.

-How to Create a Project Plan: Plan Out Your Resources
+How to Make a Project Plan: Plan Out Your Resources

 Want to know what separates a successful project manager from a failed one?
 It all comes down to how well you can manage the resources available to you.